archesproject/arches/docker/Readme.md

 4. Edit the [docker-compose.yml](../docker-compose.yml) file locally, filling in the appropriate variables, including project, PGPASSWORD and TZ.

-5. Download the latest Docker images of Arches, PostGIS, ElasticSearch, and NGINX.
-Navigate to the folder you placed [docker-compose.yml](../docker-compose.yml) in and type:
+5. To download the latest Docker images of Arches, PostGIS, ElasticSearch, and NGINX, navigate to the folder you placed [docker-compose.yml](../docker-compose.yml) in and run the following command:
   `docker-compose pull`

 6. Run Arches: